Yasalm/starbucks-capstone-project/README.md

   - value - (dict of strings) - either an offer id or transaction amount depending on the record

 # Results and Insights
-Results can be found [here](https://medium.com/@yasir.masad/analyzing-starbucks-offers-in-python-f4c40cf0d791)
+Results can be found in Notebook and [here](https://medium.com/@yasir.masad/analyzing-starbucks-offers-in-python-f4c40cf0d791)
 # Acknowledgements
 Credit goes to udacity and starbucks for providing the data